milanvdmaaten/portfolio/content/blog/nlziet2/index.md

       ## **A different color for live and vod items**

       Live content has different properties compared to VOD content (e.g. ads, and fast forwarding).
-That's why the color used for the progress bar differs between these two.
-In this way, the user won't be surprised by seeing ads during the show.
+One of the things we did in order to prepare a user for upcoming ads in live content is assigning different colors to the progress bar.
+Live content has a green progress bar, while VOD content has a pink progress bar.
   - type: imagesBlock
     size: small
     carrousel: false